re-xyr/availability-old/README.md

     _  -> writeTTY i >> echoIO

 main :: IO ()
-main = runUnderlying @'[Teletype] echoIO & runImpureProgram
+main = runM @'[Teletype] echoIO & runImpureProgram
 ```

 ## Limitations

 - Running effects:
   Because effects in `availability` are detached from the monad structure, they cannot be run on a one-by-one basis.
-Practically, one can only run all effects and obtain the underlying concrete monad at once via `runUnderlying`.
+Practically, one can only run all effects and obtain the underlying concrete monad at once via `runM`.
 This means there is no exact equivalent to `runReaderT`, `runExceptT` etc on the `M` monad.

   If your application can entirely run on a single transformer stack (in particular, `ReaderT IO`), this is a non-issue because there will be no need to run effects one-by-one.
 For some other scenarios, there are some solutions that may be used solve this issue: